SherazJutt/SherazJutt/README.md

 ---

 ### 🌱 Currently Exploring
-- **SvelteKit** and **Next.js App Router** for modern, server-side rendering patterns
+- **SvelteKit** and **Next.js App Router** for advanced SSR and hybrid rendering patterns

 ---

-### ⚡ Development Principles
+### ⚙️ Development Philosophy
-- Clean, maintainable, and scalable architecture
+- API-first, modular, and scalable architectures
-- API-first development with reusable UI components
+- Clean, maintainable, and production-ready code
-- Containerized and automated deployments
+- Containerized deployments with CI/CD pipelines
-- Strong focus on code quality and performance
+- Focus on performance, stability, and developer experience

 ---